 Drink up and Save Lives

 Why not give your favourite zero waster a reusable Jerry water bottle?
-They keep your water cool for 24 hours, drinks hot for 12 hours, and come with either metal or bamboo lid.
+They keep your water cool for 24 hours, drinks hot for 12 hours, and have a strong handle which is great to grab or attach to your bag.
 Jerry is a not-for-profit selling eco-friendly stainless steel water bottles that fund clean water projects in India and Tanzania.
-Jerry bottle, from £17.99
+Jerry bottle, from £18

 Organic Soap with Social Impact